veselinvachkov/security-reviews/Competitive-audit/Nudge_report.md

 ### Finding description

 The `withdrawRewards` function allows the `CAMPAIGN_ADMIN_ROLE` to withdraw any available rewards.
 The constructor allows any user to be assigned the `CAMPAIGN_ADMIN_ROLE`.
-This means that the campaign creator can arbitrarily withdraw all available rewards at any time, potentially depleting the reward pool before other participants can participate and claim rewards.
-This can lead to a scenario where users participate in the campaign (after `withdrawRewards` is called) but receive no rewards, effectively breaking the campaign's intended functionality and damaging user trust.
+This means that the campaign creator can arbitrarily withdraw all available rewards at any time, potentially depleting the reward pool before any participants can participate.
+This can lead to a scenario where users can not participate in the campaign (after `withdrawRewards` is called), effectively breaking the campaign's intended functionality and damaging user trust.
 Also there can be unlimited number of campaigns and if most of them are griefed with the `withdrawRewards` users will not be able to join a honorable campaign which leads to DOS.

+The contract first has to whitelist which campaigns are available on nudge.xyz but thay can't know if `CAMPAIGN_ADMIN` will troll the campaign, and given the fact that someone can create an automated algorithm that deploys campaigns, the nudge.xyz team will be stuck with an unlimited number of troll campaigns to choose from, and the eligible one could be a grain of sand in the sea.

+The gas estimate for deploying this contract is going to be between 1,500,000 to 2,500,000 gas, depending on the Ethereum network conditions at the time of deployment.
+This means that for a attacker to deploy 100_000_000_000 campaigns (each with 2,000,000 gas, which can be lowered a lot given the fact that the attacker is going to create the attack in his favour) he will have to pay around 390-400 usd for the current price of ETH.
+That many contract are going to cause absolutely significant problems for the nudge.xyz team to remove all attack requests.

+Also, if the nudge.xyz team had a way to delete all deployments waiting for approval, it would harm honest users of the protocol, and that doesn't stop the attacker from deploying (relatively) small batches of 100_000_000 campaigns to handle this case.
 ```solidity
     //@audit CAMPAIGN_ADMIN_ROLE can be a normal user that created the campaign
     function withdrawRewards(uint256 amount) external onlyRole(CAMPAIGN_ADMIN_ROLE) {